JianClash/Snake-game/README.md

-A recreasion of the classic snake game with Pygame.
+A recreasion of the classic snake game

+This game was made for a snake AI project if you want to contribute or follow checkout https://github.com/JianClash/Snake-AI